The Power of Early Design and Development Collaboration

 If you didn’t guess correctly you might be asking yourself “What’s the big deal with a custom

 <select> field drop down?”
-Well, to start with, something that could’ve taken only a few minutes to style just turned into a 4 to 8 hour task since it needs a custom style.
+Well, to start with, something that could’ve taken only a few minutes to style just turned into a four- to eight-hour task since it needs a custom style.
 The reason being that the drop downs for select fields can’t be styled through CSS or any other way.
 So to achieve this look we’ll have to convert it into a

 <div> with a